All Episodes

 I mean big-time moralists to the Congress.

-Mark Ambinder, that's what they're going to do.
+It's what they're going to do.

 A liberal journalist here is admitting media bias, admitting that the media is going to join the Democrat Party in this.

-That's that's what they're gonna do.
+That's what they're going to do.

 Mark my words.

-Almost half the country, this is AP, almost half the country opposes tax increases for the richest Americans, according to a poll, suggesting that Congressional Democrats are taking some risk by backing Obama's plan to boost taxes on the wealthy.
+Almost half the country, this is AP, almost half the country opposes tax increases for the richest Americans, according to a poll suggesting that congressional Democrats are taking some risk by backing Obama's plan to boost taxes on the wealthy.

 Now, this, folks, this is a profound thing.